DharmikPansuriya/apex-tax-harvesting/COMPLIANCE_POSITIONING.md

 ### ✅ What APEX IS (Professional Tool)

 - **Analytics Platform**: Identifies potential TLH opportunities based on portfolio data
-- **Execution Support**: Provides trade suggestions and replacement recommendations
+- **Execution Support**: Provides trade suggestions and replacement options for consideration
 - **Reporting Tool**: Generates compliance reports and audit trails
 - **Professional Software**: Designed for use by qualified financial professionals